High-Frequency Enhanced Hybrid Neural Representation for Video Compression: Experiments

 \subsubsection{Video Compression Performance}

 After fully training the model, we apply global unstructured pruning using the Layer Adaptive Magnitude Pruning (LAMP) score \citep{layer} to identify and remove less significant parameters, effectively reducing the model's complexity without significantly impacting performance.
-We then implement 8-bit quantization to reduce the precision of model weights and Huffman entropy coding \cite{huffman} to further compress the model size.
+We then implement 8-bit quantization to reduce the precision of model weights and Huffman entropy coding \citep{huffman} to further compress the model size.
 We trained three models of different sizes and compressed them to obtain rate-distortion curves, which illustrate the trade-off between compression rate and reconstruction quality.
-We compare our method's compression performance to NeRV, HNeRV, and the traditional HEVC \citep{h265}, configured with the slow preset and no B-frames to ensure a fair comparison.
-Figure \ref{fig:data1} shows the rate-distortion curves evaluated on the UVG dataset.
-The results demonstrate that our method outperforms both the baseline HNeRV method and HEVC in terms of PSNR and MS-SSIM metrics, indicating superior video quality at comparable or lower bitrates.
-These experimental results validate the effectiveness of our compression strategy and its potential for practical video compression applications.
+We compare the compression performance of our method with NeRV, HNeRV, and various neural video codecs, including DVC \citep{dvc}, scale-space-flow model(SSF) \citep{ssf}, as well as traditional codecs like H.264 \citep{h264} and H.265 \citep{h265}.
+Fig. \ref{fig:data1} presents the rate-distortion curves evaluated on the UVG dataset.
+The results indicate that our method not only outperforms other INR models but also surpasses both end-to-end neural video codecs and traditional video codecs.
+This highlights the effectiveness of our compression strategy and framework design.

 \quad

 \quad\quad\quad

 \end{minipage}